cssconf/2013.cssconf.eu/_posts/2013-08-22-by-the-community-for-the-community.md

 ---
   layout: post
-  title: By the community, for the community - more events around CSSConf.eu
+  title: By the community, for the community - more events around CSSconf.eu
   contentclass: md
   tags: news
   author: Lena Reinhard